wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 --------------------

-For all modeladmin views, Wagtail looks for templates in the following folders within your project, before resorting to the defaults:
+For all modeladmin views, Wagtail looks for templates in the following folders within your project before resorting to the defaults:

 1. ``/modeladmin/app-name/model-name/``
 2. ``/modeladmin/app-name/``
 3. ``/modeladmin/``

+As when you `customise the Wagtail admin templates <https://docs.wagtail.io/en/v2.4/advanced_topics/customisation/admin_templates.html?highlight=wagtailadmin#customising-admin-templates>`_, you can create a ``/templates/`` folder within one of your installed apps in order to place the ``/modeladmin/`` folder.
+If, for example, you create a ``dashboard`` app for the purpose of containing all logic related to customising the Wagtail admin, then you could set up the following overall folder structure:

+-   ``/dashboard/templates/wagtailadmin``
+-   ``/dashboard/templates/modeladmin``

-So, to override the template used by ``IndexView`` for example, you'd create a new ``index.html`` template and put it in one of those locations.
-For example, if you wanted to do this for an ``ArticlePage`` model in a ``news`` app, you'd add your custom template as ``modeladmin/news/articlepage/index.html``.
+To override the template used by ``IndexView``,  you'd create a new ``index.html`` template and put it somewhere in the ``/modeladmin/`` folder structure.
+For example, if you wanted to override ``index.html`` for an ``ArticlePage`` model in a ``news`` app, you'd add your custom template as ``modeladmin/news/articlepage/index.html``.

 For reference, ``modeladmin`` looks for templates with the following names for